EML 2 Dataset throws errors when accessing public data from mixed public/private datasets

 The interesting thing is it seems to be smoother under 1.0.0, which was the only reason for bringing that up.
 I'm curious how you're getting it to run...

-#9 Updated by ben leinfelder almost 10 years ago still display warning messages when there is mixed public/private data that prevents a perfect datapackage download, but don't throw an exception - if we do then we prevent the other EML actors from going from BUSY->ERROR state and then the workflow cannot get past the initialize() step and it never exectues even though the data has been downloaded (at least all the data that can be downloaded given the permission constraints)
+#9 Updated by ben leinfelder about 10 years ago still display warning messages when there is mixed public/private data that prevents a perfect datapackage download, but don't throw an exception - if we do then we prevent the other EML actors from going from BUSY->ERROR state and then the workflow cannot get past the initialize() step and it never exectues even though the data has been downloaded (at least all the data that can be downloaded given the permission constraints)